Teaching Mrs. Tingle Review (1999)

 Killing Mrs. Tingle was a disappointment and not just because it wasn't a horror movie.
 I have a feeling that the studio snatched up the script because Kevin Williamson's name was on it and at the time he could do no wrong.

-Teaching Mrs. Tingle is a five out of ten.
+Teaching Mrs. Tingle is a two and a half out of five.